|

 Fortunately, most mail continues to go by rail, since air mail costs nearly double the regular first-class rate of three cents.

-Eisenhower is president, Nixon is his v.p., and Senator McCarthy is sniffing out communist sympathizers.
+Eisenhower is president, Nixon is his v.p., and Senator McCarthy is making a name for himself sniffing out communist sympathizers.

 The Giants are in New York, the Dodgers in Brooklyn, the Braves in Milwaukee, and the Cubs in a losing streak.The place is fictional: the Runnamok Valley somewhere in the Alleghenies